Influenza pandemic: Other pandemic threat subtypes

-It also includes a table defining the intervals and mapping them to the WHO pandemic stages.

 Severity

 In 2014, the CDC adopted the Pandemic Severity Assessment Framework (PSAF) to assess the severity of pandemics.
 The PSAF superseded the 2007 linear Pandemic Severity Index, which assumed 30% spread and measured case fatality rate (CFR) to assess the severity and evolution of the pandemic.

 Historically, measures of pandemic severity were based on the case fatality rate.
 However, the case fatality rate might not be an adequate measure of pandemic severity during a pandemic response because: